Online-Trading Portfolio-Tracker Research Back-Office MF-Tracker

 Material Uncertainty Related To Going Concern

-lakhs during the year ended 31st March, 2024, and as of that date the company's current liabilities exceeded its
+lakhs during the year ended 31st March,2025 respectively, and as of that date the company's current liabilities

-methods to induct capital in the Company.
-Accordingly, the Financial Results has been prepared on Going Concern
+Financial Results has been prepared on Going Concern Basis.

 Our opinion is not modified in respect of this matter.